 Hall of Fame

 Welcome to the Provincial Women’s Softball Association of Ontario Hall of Fame.
 It is here that we recognize and honour individuals and teams who have had a significant role in the development and growth of ladies softball in the Province of Ontario.
 Each year the P.W.S.A. will induct a maximum of one person in each category.
-The new inductees will be honoured at the Annual General Meeting held in November of each year.
+The new inductees will be honoured at the Hall of Fame Dinner at the Annual General Meeting held in November of each year.

 Please follow the links to review the eligibility requirements and the nomination forms.
 The deadline for nominations is August 31 of each year